mchmarny/debug-tools/README.md

 ## usage

-To run this image in your cluster on a specific node:
+To run this image in your cluster on a specific node and tolerations:

 ```shell
 kubectl run -it --rm debug \